chrisraro/Giya/DEVELOPMENT_DOCUMENTATION.md

 - Google sign-in on login page only works for existing users
 - New users are prompted to sign up instead

+### Sign-in Page Updates
+- Google sign-in button no longer requires email input first
+- Users are redirected directly to Google OAuth
+- After Google authentication, the system checks if the user exists in our database
+- Existing users are redirected to their dashboard
+- New users are redirected to the signup page with a notification

 ### Redirect Fixes
 - Fixed OAuth callback to redirect users to their role-specific setup wizard after Google signup
 - Removed references to deleted role-selection page